-Graffiti is a form of criminal damage so you should report it.
+Graffiti is a form of criminal damage and is illegal.
+If you see graffiti, report it.

-If the graffiti is on a private house or small business (such as a corner shop or small independent office), we will remove it for free.
+- If graffiti is on a private house or small business (such as a corner shop or small independent office), the council will remove it for free.

-If the graffiti is on property belonging to a larger business, we will make a charge.
-The charge is based on the length of time taken to remove the graffiti.
+- If graffiti is on property belonging to a larger business, we will make a charge, based on the length of time taken to remove the graffiti.

-We aim to remove graffiti within two working days.
-If the graffiti is two metres or more above the ground or in a place that's difficult to access, this sometimes takes longer.
+We aim to remove graffiti within 2 working days.
+If the graffiti is 2 metres or more above the ground or in a place that's difficult to access, this sometimes takes longer.

 If the graffiti is abusive, obscene or racist, we'll remove it within 24 hours.